graphhopper/directions-api-java-client/README.md

 [Geopaparazzi](http://geopaparazzi.github.io/geopaparazzi/),
 [OSMNavigator](https://github.com/MKergall/osmbonuspack/wiki/OSMNavigator) and [more](https://github.com/geopaparazzi/geopaparazzi/wiki/Projects-Using-It)

-## Tour Optimization API
+## Route Optimization

+If you setOptimize("true") then the locations will be optimized according to the best overall route.
+For more advanced features like multiple vehicles and capacity restrictions etc. you need the Route Optimization API.
-The client for the Tour Optimization API is currently hosted in a [separate repository](https://github.com/karussell/directions-api-vrp-java-client/).
+The client for the Route Optimization API is currently hosted in a [separate repository](https://github.com/karussell/directions-api-vrp-java-client/).